ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 typing manically with their keyboards in desperate attempts to produce something useful.

-Nonetheless, all hope is not lost.
-Instead of arguing senselessly, with people I disagree with in the software industry, my company decided to rise up and solve the problems that we are good at solving—the technical ones.
-In the midst of the noise, chatter, and nonsense, we strive to contribute to the welfare the society, albeit in baby steps.
+I have always had the option of just observing things from afar and minding my own business.
+However, Taleb’s words sowed seeds of actions in me.
+My company and I decided to rise up to the challenge and solve the problems that we are good at solving—the technical ones.
+And even in the midst of the noise, chatter, and nonsense, we strive to contribute to the welfare the society, albeit in baby steps.
 We also do our best to contribute to the community by giving away some of our key software components, free, gratis, libre.
 On the social side of things, we also do our best, to educate people—both young and old—about the basics, nuances, techniques, and methods that can be used to survive the rapidly changing tech scene.